ericMossotti/R_git_archived/README.md

-# R
+# R_git
-Projects using the R language for data analysis.
+Projects using the R language for data analysis with version control.